 The Position Paper is one of the most crucial parts of preparing for HSMUN.
 It ensures that you are prepared for the conference and that you fully understand your country’s position on the topics at hand.

-- It should demonstrate that you intimately understand the goals and concerns of your given country.
+- That you intimately understand the goals and concerns of your given country.

-Position papers are typically around two pages long, and roughly 1000 words.
-Brevity is desired.
+Position papers are typically around two pages long, double-spaced.
+That said, be concise!

 - A brief introduction to your country’s history, or lack thereof, regarding the issue at hand